You can’t go wrong with a Po Boy sandwich when you visit NOLA. But where can you find the best Po Boy in New Orleans?

 Who makes the best Po Boy in New Orleans?

 This is the question that we asked locals as we wandered around the Big Easy from the French Quarter to the Bywater neighborhood to Magazine Street.
 We posed this question to servers, bartenders, hotel clerks, cemetery workers and even to eccentric artist Dr. Bob.
 Our motivation was to find out where the locals like to eat the iconic New Orleans sandwich that dates back to the early 20th century.

 Asking the question was a great way to connect with locals since everybody in New Orleans loves to talk about food.
-It’s a question that visitors often ask 2foodtrippers, though they usually ask the question about cheesesteaks, a Philadelphia sandwich icon.
+It’s a question that visitors often ask us, though they usually ask the question about cheesesteaks, a Philadelphia sandwich icon.
 This was our turn to ask the food-focused question.